List of Major League Baseball managers: Minnesota Twins

 The Minnesota franchise began its life as the Washington Senators in Washington, D. C., where they played from their inception in 1901 to 1960.
 In the early 20th century, the Senators were managed consecutively by three future members of the Baseball Hall of Fame, bookended by Bucky Harris, who managed the team from 1924 to 1928 and again from 1935 to 1942.
 Walter Johnson, who was inducted into the Hall of Fame as a player, managed the team for four seasons from 1929 to 1932, and he was followed by Joe Cronin, also inducted as a player, who led for the next two seasons (1933–1934).
 Clark Griffith is the only other Hall of Famer to manage the franchise.
 In 1960, the American League awarded an expansion franchise to Minneapolis, Minnesota; however, owner Calvin Griffith moved his team to Minnesota, and Washington was awarded the expansion team instead.
 Thus, the Minnesota Twins began play in Minnesota the following year, during the tenure of manager Cookie Lavagetto.
 Harris and Tom Kelly are the two managers to win a World Series championship with the franchise: one in the Senators era (Harris) and two during the team's tenure in Minnesota (Kelly).
 Kelly is also the franchise leader in wins and losses, and is the only manager to exceed 1,000 in each category (1,140–1,244 in 16 seasons).
 Ron Gardenhire was fired in October 2014, and he was replaced by Paul Molitor.
 Molitor himself was fired following the 2018 season.
-On October 25, 2018, Rocco Baldelli was hired as the 31st and current manager of the club.
+On October 25, 2018, Rocco Baldelli was hired as the 31st manager of the club.
+Baldelli was fired after the 2025 season.
+Derek Shelton was named as the new Twins manager on October 29, 2025.